ShockYoungCHN/OS_for_Impatient/README.md

 Most of the content in "IO_multiplexing" is finished.
 Code demo to be uploaded.

+**update in Feb.
+22**

+Been busy these days, basically reading papers and prepare for midterms.
+I mean no excuses for all of this, just wanna say this repo is still alive.
+Probably write something in next 2 weeks.

 Ref Repo: [Osteps](https://github.com/remzi-arpacidusseau/ostep-translations) Forget the OS stuff you are reading now, You should definitely read this one!